Declare It Day

 – Address your fears head on.
 When we quit hiding and start working with our fears, the braver we get.
 You may have to challenge some old ways of thinking, habits that hook you out of progress, and anxieties that talk you out of doing the work required.

 – Make it about you.
-What do YOU want for 2020?
+What do YOU want for 2021?
 Don’t chase someone else’s dream or goal, and most certainly do NOT do what someone else believes is good for you.
+Run your own race.
 Focus on what you need instead of making comparisons.
-Who cares if someone next to you is chasing something big — if your needs are different, own it.
+Who cares if someone next to you is chasing something big?
+If your needs are different, own it.
 This is your story to write!

 – Create accountability partners.
 Who is in your celebration circle?
 Who has a seat in your #girlsquad?
 These are the people who will cheer you on, celebrate your wins and have your back throughout the journey.